 Several industrial scenarios as a mechanical room, experimental hall, particle accelerator ring and two maintenance tunnels are tested in [13].
 Here, the Talon AD7200 router [26] is employed as a 60 GHz signal source and the channel information is obtained using two criteria: by capturing IEEE 802.11ad packets and by down-converting and storing the signal.
 This information is used to estimate the throughput the 802.11ad standard can offer in each scenario, and a fitting to a multipath propagation model is provided as well.
-This model groups the multipath components in clusters, and the computed metrics are the number of clusters, number of components per cluster, Delay Spread (DS) and expected power of each cluster and component.
+This model groups the multipath components in clusters, and the computed metrics are the number of clusters, number of components per cluster, delay spread (DS) and expected power of each cluster and component.

 Propagation inside a high-precision machining workshop is characterized in [14] for the 3.7 and 28 GHz frequency bands.
 A sliding correlator double band channel sounder that provides a bandwidth of 2 GHz per frequency band is used for the measurements.
-76 positions are measured in total (38 LoS and 37 NLoS), and propagation metrics as Path Loss (PL) (fitted to the Floating Intercept (FI) and Alpha Beta Gamma (ABG) models), DS and Transmitter (Tx)/Receiver (Rx) Azimuth Spread (AS) are extracted from them as well.
+A total of 76 positions are measured in total (38 LoS and 37 NLoS), and propagation metrics as path loss (PL) (fitted to the folating intercept (FI) and alpha beta gamma (ABG) models), Delay Spread (DS) and Transmitter (Tx)/Receiver (Rx) aximuth spread (AS) are extracted from them as well.

 A sake factory and a subway station are measured in [15].
-The factory environment is composed of a 38.5 x 31.2 $m^2$ floor that contains a corridor and two rooms, and four Tx and five Rx positions are measured here in total.
-The station presents a total length of 152 meters, from where the Tx and Rx are placed at 3 different locations each.
+The factory environment is composed of a 38.5 × 31.2 m2 floor that contains a corridor and two rooms, and four Tx and five Rx positions are measured here in total.
+The station presents a total length of 152 m, from where the Tx and Rx are placed at three different locations each.
 A frequency modulated continuous wave sounder that operates at the 28 GHz spectrum is used to obtain the data from both environments.
-Some post-processing is done to the data as well, from where metrics as the PL (fitted to the FI model), DS and receiver AS are extracted.
+Some postprocessing is done to the data as well, from where metrics as the Path Loss (PL) (fitted to the Floating Intercept (FI) model), DS and receiver Azimuth Spread (AS) are extracted.